Self-regulatory Organization of Auditors Association “Sodruzhestvo”

 Associate | Established: 2009 | Associate since 2014

-The Self-regulatory Organization of Auditors Association “Sodruzhestvo” (SRO AAS) was established by Order No. 721 of the Ministry of Finance in 2009 and is an accredited SRO.
+The SRO AAS, prior to 2016 known as the Non-profit Partnership—Auditor Association Sodruzhestvo, was established by Order No. 721 of the Ministry of Finance in 2009 and as of 2020, is the only PAO recognized as an accredited SRO of auditors in Russia.
 It is comprised of auditors and audit firms, although it also welcomes non-auditing professionals.
-SRO AAS has been an Associate of IFAC since 2014 and is a member of the International Association for Accounting Education and Research.
+It has been an Associate of IFAC since 2014 and is a member of the International Association for Accounting Education and Research.

 Statements of Membership Obligation (SMO)